 The Secret to Living With Negative Thinking

 An understanding that my brain is just trying to protect me is extremely helpful because we can then have some compassion for ourselves and why we might be judging ourselves so harshly in the first place.

 In fact, self-compassion is really the antidote for self-judgment.

 If you want to get better at self-compassion, the key is practice.

 Every time that you catch yourself thinking negatively about yourself, practice a compassionate thought.

 Notice the negative thought, and say to yourself something like, “thank you brain, for trying to protect me, but I got this”.

-If you want more opportunities to practice identifying thoughts, join the conversation in our POWER Productivity Facebook group.
-If you would like to work one-on-one with a coach to help identify limiting thoughts, schedule your free private coaching session today.
+If you would like to work one-on-one with a coach to help identify limiting thoughts, schedule your free consultation today.